Yerim Seowon

 Yerim Seowon is a former seowon in Miryang, Gyeongsangnam-do.
 It is located in Bubuk-myeon on the slopes of Jongnamsan, in the valley of the Miryang River.

-The Yerim Seowon was built in 1567 by Yi Do-u to enshrine Kim Jong-jik, a Confucian scholar and politician who was native to Miryang.
+The Yerim Seowon was built in 1567 by Yi Do-u to enshrine Kim Chong-jik, a Confucian scholar and politician who was native to Miryang.
 At that time it bore the name "Deokseong Seowon."
-Destroyed during Hideyoshi's invasions of Korea in the 1590s, it was rebuilt in 1606.
-In 1669 it received a royal warrant.
+Destroyed during Hideyoshi's invasions of Korea in the 1590s, it was rebuilt in 1606. in 1634 it was relocated to its current location in Miryang-sa.